 “Wait,” one of the men said.
 “You expect that to change our minds?
 A few words from the princess, and we’re supposed to believe everything you’ve been telling us?”

 “If Hallandren goes to war, you’re dead,” Vasher snapped.
 “Can’t you see that?
-What do you think will happen to the Idrians in these slums once Hallandren declares war on their homeland?
+What do you think will happen to the Idrians in these slums once Hallandren declares war?
 You think things are bad now, wait until you’re seen as sympathizers with the enemy.”

-“We see that, Vasher,” another said.
+“We know that, Vasher,” another said.
 “But, what do you expect us to do?
-Submit to their treatment of us?
+Submit to Hallandren treatment of us?
 Cave in and worship their indolent Gods?”

-“I don’t really care what you do,” Vasher said, “as long as it doesn’t involve threatening the Hallandren government.”
+“I don’t really care what you do,” Vasher said, “as long as it doesn’t involve threatening the secruity of the Hallandren government.”

 “Maybe we should just admit that war is coming and fight,” another said.
 “Maybe the slum lords are right.
 Maybe the best thing to do is hope that Idris wins the war.”

 “They hate us,” another of them said, a man in his twenties with anger in his eyes.
 “They treat us worse than they do the statues in their streets!
-We’re less than Lifeless, to them.
-You know how they treat us on the streets.”
+We’re less than Lifeless, to them.”

 I know that anger, Vivenna realized.
 I felt it.
 Feel it still.
 Anger at Hallandren.